Trauma Healing Techniques for Teen Girls: What Works

 Different trauma histories can lead to different needs

-Two girls can go through frightening events and look completely different afterward.
+Two teens can live through frightening events and react in completely different ways afterward.
 One may panic in cars after a crash.
 Another may stop trusting people after repeated boundary violations.
-Another may seem calm for weeks, then fall apart when a court date, anniversary, rumor, or school conflict brings the danger back into the room.
+Another may seem fine for weeks, then suddenly fall apart after a court date, anniversary, rumor, or conflict at school.

-Your job is not to decide whether her trauma “counts.”
-Your job is to notice what it is costing her right now.
+Your job is not to decide whether her trauma counts.
+It is to notice what the symptoms are starting to cost her now.

 Why girls can face distinct pressures after trauma